California’s early primary poised to pull 2020 Democrats further left

 Here, too, Harris enjoys an advantage, with built-in name identification and a donor network already in place.
 She’s the only one in the field who has competed statewide.

-“The fact that California is an early state is something going to be very advantageous to her,” said Brokaw, who remains unaffiliated but said he’ll likely support Harris.
+“The fact that California is an early state is ... going to be very advantageous to her,” said Brokaw, who remains unaffiliated but said he’ll likely support Harris.
 “The Bay Area always plays an important role in the statewide primary ... [and] that’s her backyard.
 The stars are aligning quite well.”

 Fox News reached out to several of the declared candidates’ campaigns to ask about competing in California.
 Few returned requests for comment.
 A spokesperson for Andrew Yang – one of the lesser-known candidates – told Fox News that their team is excited to run in such a large state early in the process and added the campaign has over 10,000 donors in California.